MicrosoftDocs/microsoft-style-guide/styleguide/accessibility/accessibility-guidelines-requirements.md

 ---
-title: Accessibility guidelines and requirements - Microsoft Style Guide
+title: Accessibility Guidelines and Requirements - Microsoft Style Guide
+description: "This section provides a list of articles to accessibility style guidelines for Microsoft devices and services."
 author: pallep
 ms.author: pallep
 ms.date: 01/19/2018